 Ongoing Plan Administration

 Once a plan is entered in to, we carry out periodic ‘Certificate of Occupancy’ checks in which customers are required to confirm their continuing residence and declare any additional occupiers.
 Property Inspections are also undertaken at either 2 or 3 yearly intervals (depending on the specific type of plan they hold) which make use of photographic evidence of the property internally and externally.
 These mechanisms help us verify that customers are abiding by the plan terms and conditions including that properties are being used appropriately and lawfully.

 We provide our staff with training relevant to them.
-We have processes in place to encourage staff to report concerns including via our Whistle blowing policy.
-The business reviews its risks at least annually.
+For the year ahead, we will be introducing a specific training module on Modern Slavery.
+We have processes in place to encourage staff to report concerns including via our Whistleblowing policy.
+The business reviews its risks at regular intervals.
 The result of our most recent assessment did not identify any concerns here.

 Our board of directors has overall responsibility for the approval of key policies relating to financial crime prevention and this Slavery & Human Trafficking Statement.